Romashkaa/telekit/README.md

 ## Overview

-**TeleKit** is a Python library designed to simplify common tasks for developers working with Telegram bots or Python projects in general.
+**TeleKit** is a Python library designed to simplify common tasks for developers working with Telegram bots.
 It provides tools for:

 - Managing data with `Vault`, a lightweight interface for SQLite databases.